-Please refer to "Frequently Asked Questions on Using Federal Funds for Conferences and Meetings - December 2014 for US Department of Ed grants.
-This information is usually included in the GAN.
+Please refer to FAQ's on Using Federal Funds for Conferences and Meetings - pertaining to US Department of Education grants.
+This information is usually included in the grant award notice (GAN).

 Sub-awards

 A sub-award means an award provided by a pass-through entity to a sub-recipient for the sub recipient to carry out part of a Federal award.
 It does not include payments to a contractor or payments to an individual that is a beneficiary of a federal program.
 A sub-award may be provided through any form of a legal agreement.
 (SMCCCD would be the pass-through entity.)
 Sub-recipients may also be a recipient of other Federal awards directly from a Federal awarding agency.
 All sub-award agreements must include the following: